MasterKale/my-homepage/resume/Matthew Miller - Resume.md

 ---------
 #### Projects

-**gSho**, Japanese Dictionary for Android <span class="right-float">http://gshoapp.com</span>

-<p class="left-pad">After switching from iOS to Android, I noted the lack of high-quality Japanese-to-English dictionary apps available in the Google Play Store.
-In response to this I developed and launched gSho, one of the first J/E dictionary apps to feature layouts optimized for both phones and tablets, as well as a host of other useful features.
-Since launch the app has maintained an average install base of over 600 users, and has grossed over $100 in revenue from In-App Payments.</p>
+**Goon Discord Network**, Discord Server Directory <span class="right-float">http://discordgoons.com</span>

+<p class="left-pad">A directory of SomethingAwful-affiliated Discord servers.
+Includes a website displaying enrolled servers, as well as a Discord bot that allows server administrators to create "members only" servers.
+Handles user authentication within Discord, and enables cross-server, automatic privilege elevation across enrolled servers.</p>

+**GoonAuth2**, Authentication REST API <span class="right-float">https://github.com/MasterKale/GoonAuth2</span>

+<p class="left-pad">This simple Falcon- and Redis-powered REST API service that can be used to verify membership in the SomethingAwful internet forum.</p>

 **SHIFTEE**, Shift Management Solution <span class="right-float">https://shifteeapp.com</span>

 <p class="left-pad">SHIFTEE is a shift management service targeted at businesses that need to coordinate shifts between their part-time employees.
 It aims to provide businesses with a mobile-friendly alternative to pen-and-paper-based schedule management.</p>

-**WanaKanaJava**, Java Romaji IME <span class="right-float">https://github.com/MasterKale/WanaKanaJava</span>

-<p class="left-pad">A Java port of WanaKana, a Javascript IME, this library automatically converts romaji into kana as a user types.
-The code is open source and is available for reuse under an MIT license.</p>

-**ImageNOW**, ServiceNow Plugin <span class="right-float">https://youtu.be/E26TSMWfewE</span>

-<p class="left-pad">ImageNOW is an Aviary-powered image editor plugin that can be used to attached images directly to records within ServiceNow.
-Created in the eight-hour ServiceNow Knowledge '15 CreateNow hackathon with two team members.</p>
+**gSho**, Japanese Dictionary for Android <span class="right-float">http://gshoapp.com</span>

+<p class="left-pad">One of the first Android J/E dictionary apps to feature layouts optimized for both phones and tablets, as well as a host of other useful features.
+Since launch the app has maintained an average install base of over 600 users, and has grossed over $100 in revenue from In-App Payments.</p>

 ---------
+<p class="print-show">&nbsp;</p>
 #### Work History

 **Lead Fullstack Developer**, STS Innovation, Inc. <span class="right-float">07/2014 - Present</span>